jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 **Objective:**

-*Verify the XC Nodes health.
+*Verify the XC Node's health.

 *Configure Network Connect to connect the Data Center network to the AWS Network.